fluffy-bunny/viperEx/README.md

 # viperEx

-Filling the gaps from the awesome spf13/viper project
+Filling the gaps from the awesome spf13/viper project There is an [spf13/viper--issue](https://github.com/spf13/viper/issues/1140) that reference this project.

 # The Gaps
 Asp.Net core allows for deep updating a configuration via an opinionated pathing ENV variable.